winstonzirjacksiii/jiffy/README.md

 Instead of simply adding in onScroll event listeners and callbacks to the creation of the GifGrid component, I opted to build this feature out as a higher order component to allow for more flexibility.
 Unfortunately, there is only really one usecase for scroll-to-load in this app, so this is a bit superfluous.

 #### Not Forgetting that bandwidth is a thing
 This includes debouncing scroll-to-load functionality along with only displaying downsampled gifs until content is engaged with.
+On top of that, I load all of the images out of site and then place them into the template once each has finished loading.
+This prevents visible loading of content.

 #### Animations
 Added in some fancy animations with CSS3.
 Most notable are making Gifs pop in and remain blurred until fully loaded.